A Little More About Molly

 A graduate of the University of Toronto, I completed my post-graduate studies at the University of Paris, UCLA, and I'm Not Guilty Traffic School.
 I became a professional lyricist in Hollywood, writing songs and creating keynote speeches for music industry executives.

-They then requested wedding vows, graduation toasts, and eulogies for rock ‘n’ roll stars.
+Then they requested wedding vows, graduation toasts, and eulogies for rock ‘n’ roll stars.
 I even wrote a memorial for a guitarist’s cat and vows for a commitment ceremony for two characters in an animated movie.

 Your occasion is my occasion.
 I take it very seriously.